Devon Holiday July 2003 - page 1

 found a nice pub in Totnes for lunch as well as a large gift shop

-before moving on to visit Totnes castle.
+before moving on to visit Totnes Castle.

 |

-castle we've ever visited, poor value here then.
+most exciting castle we've ever visited, poor value here then.

 |